alexis-opolka/Apocalyptic-Novel/README.md

 player.py: It contains the base of the Player() class, need further research and dev. pnjs.py: It contains the Pnj() class which is in active dev. pnjs_nesfw_version.py: It contains an old-version of the one in pnjs.py with some NSFW method and aspects.
-          It's about Sex, Kills and other aspects who can hurts the sensibility of persons. renpy.py: It contains Ren'Py-only methods, used to have some Ren'Py code without having to add the Ren'Py package to the code. taboo.py: It contains the system of taboos and the Taboo() class.
+          It's about Sex, Kills and other aspects who can hurt the sensibility of persons. renpy.py: It contains Ren'Py-only methods, used to have some Ren'Py code without having to add the Ren'Py package to the code. taboo.py: It contains the system of taboos and the Taboo() class.